siimonevans/academy-fe/README.md

 />
 ```

-2. If you haven't already, follow Django's documentation to [configure and serve static files](https://docs.djangoproject.com/en/4.2/howto/static-files/) (be sure to check which version of Django you're using and use the right documentation version).
+2. If you haven't already, follow Django's documentation to [configure and serve static files](https://docs.djangoproject.com/en/4.2/howto/static-files/) (be sure to check which version of Django you're using and use the right documentation version)

-3. Copy the raw CSS code [here](https://raw.githubusercontent.com/siimonevans/academy-fe/master/academy-fe/static_compiled/css/academy-fe.css) and save it to a new file within your static directory named `academy-fe.css`.
+3. Copy the raw CSS code [here](https://raw.githubusercontent.com/siimonevans/academy-fe/master/academy-fe/static_compiled/css/academy-fe.css) and save it to a new file within your static directory named `academy-fe.css`

 4. Add a reference in your `<head>` linking to the CSS file